k-bx/k-bx.github.io/articles/propositions-as-types-missing-links.md

 -- This is an Intersection of A and B: A × B
 ```

 Now, but what does it take to be an infinite union?
-Well, if you look not at what an infinite union is exactly, but at [what you can do with it](https://en.wikipedia.org/wiki/Union_(set_theory)#Arbitrary_unions), you'll find that the only useful thing is this:
+Well, if you look not at what an infinite union is precisely, but at [what you can do with it](https://en.wikipedia.org/wiki/Union_(set_theory)#Arbitrary_unions), you'll find that the only useful thing is this:
 $$
 x \in \bigcup \mathbf{M} \iff \exists A \in \mathbf{M},\ x \in A
 $$
 E.g. to say that x is in some union is the same thing as to say that there exists an element of that union which x belongs to.
 Great!

-Now, for the purposes I've had, I've needed a union of specifically some set of subsets, so I've enriched the notion just mentioned with an additional fact that whatever the element of the union we cat, it's going to be a subset of that set.
+Now, for the purposes I've had, I've needed a union of specifically some set of subsets, so I've enriched the notion just mentioned with an additional fact that whatever the element of the union we can, it's going to be a subset of that set.

 ```agda
 Union : {X : Type₀}